cloudfoundry/stratos/docs/secrets-management.md

 Plaintext secrets never persist on disk in CI.
 For local development, `secrets.yaml` is `.gitignored` and can be deleted after encrypting.

+**In this repo, `secrets.yaml.enc` is also `.gitignored` and not committed** (see `.gitignore`) — the encrypted file and the age keys that can decrypt it are distributed out-of-band (e.g. a shared vault), not via git.
+This doc doubles as a portable template (see Adopting in Other Projects below), where committing `.enc` is a valid per-project choice — just not this project's.

 ## Why SOPS + age